decretist/Dissertation/Chapter3/chapter3.md

 and in other ecclesiastical courts.
 Master Omnebonum bishop of Verona, who had been his student, afterwards abbreviated them.)[^11]

-Although the evidence of Robert's chronicle is by Noonan's standard hearsay, Robert's reputation as a well-informed source concerning Gratian has improved in recent years since the Siena necrology has made the identification of Gratian as bishop of Chiusi more probable.
+Robert's brief chronicle entry contains five distinct factual
+assertions: i) that Gratian was bishop of Chiusi, ii) that he "brought together the decrees" (*coadunavit decreta*)[^tmp1] in the form of the *Decretum*, iii) that he did so around 1130, iv) that Omnebene was bishop of Verona, and v) that he abbreviated the *Decretum*.
+Three of these factual assertions are uncontroversial: that Gratian "brought together" the *Decretum*, that Omnebene abbreviated it, and that Omnebene was bishop of Verona.

+[^tmp1]: It is worth noting that by characterizing Gratian's activity as one of "bringing together" the decrees, Robert is making a fairly weak claim on behalf Gratian's authorship of the *Decretum*.

+Those scholars who interpret the discovery of the first-recension manuscripts as evidence that Gratian's work on the *Decretum* extended over a decade or more---Pennington and Larson, but not Winroth---have come to see Robert's 1130 date as more plausible than it had previously been thought to be.
+Other scholars who accept a twelfth-century reference to a "Gratian of Chiusi, bishop" in a Siena necrology as referring to the Gratian associated with the *Decretum*---Winroth, but not Pennington---have come to see Robert's claim that Gratian was the bishop of Chiusi as more plausible than it had previously been thought to be.
+The result is that Robert's overall reputation as a well-informed source concerning Gratian has improved in this century without there necessarily being much agreement as which of his claims ought to be considered more credible in light of newly available evidence.

 <!--

-Include footnote indicating Noonan dimisses Robert's chronicle entry as hearsay: "We are left to speculate as to how sound his story was." @noonan_gratian_1979, 153-154.
+Include footnote indicating Noonan dismisses Robert's chronicle entry as hearsay: "We are left to speculate as to how sound his story was." @noonan_gratian_1979, 153-154.